See Lady Eleanor Butler and Sarah Ponsonby's chocolate cups in our Europe 1800–1900 gallery.

 Both Sarah and Eleanor's families lived in Ireland and it was here that the two women formed a strong emotional bond and attachment that would endure for the rest of their lives.
 Eleanor was 16 years older than Sarah.
 In 1778, when Sarah was 23 and Eleanor 39, the two women secretly fled together, crossing the Irish Sea to set up home in North Wales, leaving their privileged lives behind them.

-Their cups are decorated with a view of the house, Plâs Newydd, where they lived happily together for 50 years, on one side, and their heraldic emblems – in lozenges – on the other.
+Their cups are decorated, on one side, with a view of the house, Plâs Newydd, Llangollen, where they lived happily for 50 years.
+Their heraldic emblems – in lozenges – appear on the other.
 The centre of the saucers are decorated with a monogram.

 Eleanor Butler's diary